pyrsia/pyrsia/docs/community/get_involved/good_pr.md

 ### Possible solutions

 * Open new issues for the extra work you spot in the code if it takes more then 30 minutes.
 * Focus on the issue at hand!
 * Clearly call out changes in the description of code comments to inform the reviewer.
-* Document design decision in the `docs/` folder of write a blog for the website.
+* Document design decision in the `docs/` folder.
 * Share the link to a Google Docs describing the decision and choices made.
 * Include any meeting records where the issue was discussed

 ## Test cases